hedonistoic/INIT-SF2e-encounter-tracker/README.md

 Click **+ condition** on any combatant card to open the condition picker.
 All standard SF2e conditions are listed.
 Clicking a valued condition (e.g. Frightened, Sickened) pre-fills the value field - adjust and press **Add** or **Enter** to apply.

-- **Bundled conditions** (e.g. Grabbed applies Off-Guard and Immobilised) are shown as attached rows beneath their parent pill
-- **Overridden conditions** (e.g. Blinded overriding Dazzled) are shown with strikethrough and can still be removed with ✖
-- **Persistent Damage** is the only condition that can be stacked multiple times
 - Valued conditions can be stepped up or down with the **−** / **+** buttons on the pill
+- Round Remaining can be applied after the condition is added by clicking on it
-- Clicking any listed condition will pop-up description of what that condition does with links to aonsrd for the conditions with complex rules
+- Clicking on any condition will allow notes to be captured and also explains full rules for that condition
+- Bundled conditions (e.g. Grabbed applies Off-Guard and Immobilised) are shown with layer icon and clicking the condition will explain what conditions are included
+- Overridden conditions (e.g. Blinded overriding Dazzled) are shown with strikethrough and can still be removed with ✖

 ### Effects Summary

 When active conditions have stat modifiers (e.g. Off-Guard applies −2 AC), a compact **effects summary** bar appears beneath the HP block, listing each affected stat with its net modifier.
 AC adjustments will automatically apply against the AC captured for that combatant.

+Hover over the stat to see which condition/s are causing it

 ### Visibility